Letters from Harold Edward 'Pompey' Elliott to his family June 1918 - October 1918 - Part 3

 them & Neil Freeman & Col

-Mason ^Genl Henry is very pleased
+Mason. ^Genl Tivey is very pleased

 with Neil.
 Neil younger brother

-is attending the same School
+is attending the Same School

 as Ine's Jack & doing well.
 Ill